Rodrigo-NH/gdalwrap/README.md

 ## Classes/commands
 Core commands (file core.py)
 ## Setsource:
 Used to open/create shapefiles or memory datasets and set/get data (attributes, geometries, srs etc).
 Native OGR objects can be accessed through class attributes so you can use these directly.
 These attributes are updated under appropriated conditions.
-For example opening a shapefile will set many of the attributes, selecting a feature will update access to ‘.geom’ attribute (with the geom associated with the selected feature).
+For example opening a shapefile will set many of the attributes, selecting a feature will update access to ‘.geom’ attribute (with the geom associated with the selected feature). (actually using 'osrs.SetAxisMappingStrategy(osr.OAMS_TRADITIONAL_GIS_ORDER)')

 **Class Setsource:**